 Membership has been rising at a steady rate, thanks largely to Horrie Sinclair's efforts!.
 Horrie is now only one or two (at the time of writing) away from 200 D.U. members recruited.
 A magnificent effort.
-What about you doing your bit for waterfowl. and wetlands conservation by enrolling a new member this week?
+What about you doing your bit for waterlowl, and wetlands conservation by enrolling a new member this week?
 Don't forget that all contributions to D.U.
-(NZ) are tax deductible.

-Renewal subs have been coming in thick and fast, but those who have not yet renewed
+(N2) are tax deductible.
+Renewal subs have been coming in thick and fast, but those who have not yet renewed please do so as soon as possible.

 Sponsor members: Robert Sowman, Nick Burrows, Andy Tannock, Miss S. Barnett, Warren Lewis, Alan Martin, Stefan Weston, South Taieri gun club have all recently become Sponsor Members.
 Directors survey a newly-excavated display pond opposite the National Wildlife Centre.
 It is hoped that this DU project which can be clearly seen from the main road will demonstrate how ponds can enhance the landscape.